 - Respond to feelings: Validate how your loved one seems to be feeling at the time.

 - Reassure: Remind your loved one that s/he is safe and cared for.

 - Remove: Remove yourself physically or distance yourself psychologically for a moment to regain your composure.

 - Return: Return fully to the situation when your loved one begins to calm down.

-Remember, no matter how hard you try, you can never separate the emotional connection to your loved one from the irrational behaviors, but you can try your best to respond in a manner that won’t worsen the situation.
+Remember, no matter how hard you try, you can never separate the emotional connection to your loved one from their expressions and behaviors, but you can try your best to respond in a manner that won’t make the situation more difficult.

 Contact Homewatch CareGivers for more information about our dementia care tips.